Kimberly-Clark: History

 In November 2025, Kimberly-Clark announced it would buy Tylenol producer Kenvue for $48.7 billion.
-The deal would add the Aveeno, Band-Aid, Benadryl, Listerine, Neutrogena, and Johnson's Baby brands to the company's portfolio.
+The deal would add the Aveeno, Band-Aid, Benadryl, Benylin, Calpol, Carefree, Clean & Clear, Combantrin, Imodium, Listerine, Motrin, Mylanta, Neutrogena, Nicorette, Johnson's Baby, Sudafed, Visine, and Zyrtec brands to the company's portfolio.

+On April 7, 2026, the Kimberly-Clark Distribution Center in Ontario, California was set on fire and destroyed.
+This was filmed by the arsonist, who stated in the video, "all you had to do was pay us enough to live," and "there goes your inventory."

 Ownership and subsidiaries

 Kimberly-Clark shares are mainly held by institutional investors (The Vanguard Group, BlackRock, State Street Corporation, and others).
 Its subsidiaries include Kimberly-Clark Professional.

 Midwest Airlines

 The origin of Midwest Airlines can be traced back to 1948, when Kimberly-Clark opened its corporate flight department and began providing air transportation for company executives and engineers between the company's headquarters in Neenah and its paper mills.

 In 1969, K-C Aviation was born from the company's air operations, and was dedicated to the maintenance of corporate aircraft.
 In 1982, K-C Aviation initiated shuttle flights for Kimberly-Clark employees between Appleton, Memphis, and Atlanta.
 With this experience, and considering the Airline Deregulation Act of 1978, Kimberly-Clark and K-C Aviation formed a regularly scheduled passenger airline, Midwest Express Airlines, which was started on June 11, 1984.
 The name of the airline was shortened to Midwest Airlines in 2003.

 K-C Aviation divested itself from the airline in 1996.
 Two years later, Gulfstream Aerospace purchased K-C Aviation from Kimberly-Clark for $250 million, which included its operations at airports in Dallas, Appleton, and Westfield, Massachusetts.